-- For games, each team will have seven (7) players on the field, one (1) which must be designated as a goalkeeper. - A minimum of five (5) players must be on the field to start, or play, the game.
-A team with fewer than five (5) players will not be allowed to begin, or continue to play, the game; unless approved by the game referee. - Unlimited substitutions are allowed at the following times, with permission of the referee: - At the halftime - · After a goal is scored - When the ball crosses the end line - On throw-ins - When a player is injured.
-If the referee stops the game for an injured player, both teams may make substitutions. - The player going out must be completely off the field before a new player can enter. - Referees will allow for a 10 minute grace period to allow a team to get up to the minimum number of players to start a game and avoid a forfeit.
-(Time shall be subtracted from the half to ensure the game ends on time.)
+- For games, each team will have nine (9) players on the field, one (1) which must be designated as a goalkeeper. - A minimum of six (6) players must be on the field to start, or play, the game.
+A team with fewer than six (6) players will not be allowed to begin, or continue to play, the game; unless approved by the game referee. - Unlimited substitutions are allowed at the following times, with permission of the referee: - At the halftime or quarter breaks. - After a goal is scored. - When the ball crosses the end line. - On throw-ins. - When a player is injured.
+If the referee stops the game for an injured player, both teams may make substitutions. - Referees will allow for a 10 minute grace period to allow a team to get up to the minimum number of players to start a game and avoid a forfeit.